mingggp/DIP_calculator/README.md

 2. execute python main.py

 ## Disclaimer
-for educational purpose only.
+For educational purpose only.
 Run on your own risk.

 ## Note
     29/11/2023